-Andrew has been a member of BPTA Council since the formation of the Association in 2006, having previously served SPTA Council since 2004.
+Andrew has been a member of BPTA Council since the formation of the Association in 2006, having previously served SPTA Council from 2004.

 Andrew was President of the association from 2012 to 2014 and regularly represents the Association, including at Europatat, on matters relating to seed regulations.

 Andrew runs his own business, Skea Organics Ltd, which is involved in marketing organic seed and ware potatoes and organic vegetables, as well as speciality and niche potato varieties.

 The Haigh Trophy was gifted to the National Association of Seed Potato Merchants by C M Haigh who was President of NASPM 1947-48 with the intention that it be presented annually to that person who shall be adjudged to have rendered outstanding meritorious service to the seed potato trade in general and to the Association in particular.

 Previous winners of the Haigh Trophy:

 1949 C W Higgs

 1950 Martin A F Sutton

 1954 John Clarke MBE, MAgr

 1957 John Bankhead